Back

 Web Designer

 The Enggal team provided initial references, feature lists, and a structural outline for the website.
 I began by studying the brief and researching similar websites to enrich the visual direction and design approach.
-My first step was to develop an information architecture to ensure the structure aligned with the brief and the client’s needs.
-I then shared this with the Project Manager (PM) and client via group communication for validation.

 Once approved, I started by exploring the hero section as the visual foundation of the website.
 I created several design options for the Enggal team to choose from.
 The selected option became the basis for styling other pages, which helped streamline the design process and maintain visual consistency across the site.

-To address the issue of brand visibility, I implemented micro interactions in the brand showcase section.
-These subtle animations aimed to make the user experience more engaging and encourage users to explore each brand in more depth.
+These small animations helped make the experience more engaging and encouraged users to explore each brand more deeply.

 During the iteration phase, the PM and I identified a few sections such as the team and CEO greeting that initially felt too plain.
 I refined these areas to make them more visually appealing and to better convey the personal side of the brand.